 - How do I best care for my Totême pieces?

 With the right attention and care, your Totême pieces can last for many years.
-Find tips on storing, stain removal, washing and drying here.
+Find tips on storing, stain removal, washing and drying in the care guide.

 - What should I do with Totême pieces I no longer use?

 Totême pieces that you no longer use can be sold on to someone else through your favorite fashion resale app.